Xavier students pursue change through investigative reporting

 Students in the program study classic works of investigative reporting, then produce their own video, print, and data visualization pieces.
 They also spend time in the field with professional journalists.

-Advanced students can go on to work in paid summer positions.
+Advanced students can go on to work as paid apprentices on summer ISP projects.
 Internships are also available through the program.

 Our goal is to equip Xavier students with investigative skills they can use not only to pursue their own careers, but also to promote a more just and humane society.

 Helen Malmgren is an investigative reporter and writer.
 As a producer at CBS/60 Minutes, she won a George Foster Peabody Award, two Emmys, a Society of Professional Journalists Award, a Hillman Prize, and a National Association of Black Journalists Award.
-She teaches investigative reporting at Xavier University.
+At Xavier University, she teaches the spring course "Investigating New Orleans."